akh519/akh519/README.md

 - 👀 I’m interested in web develeopment, machine learning , artificial intelligence.
 - 🌱 I’m currently pursuing B.tech from Manipal University, Jaipur
 - 💞️ I’m looking to collaborate on new and interesting projects that excites me.
-- 📫 YOU can reach me through gmail: ayushkhandelwal519@gmail.com
+- 📫 YOU can reach me through gmail: ayushkhandelwal519@gmail.com OR shivanshkhandelwal22@gmail.com
-                                     shivanshkhandelwal22@gmail.com